BLOG

 Report Types That Clients Value

 Different situations call for different reports.
 Weekly pulse checks keep clients informed without overwhelming them.
-Monthly deep-dives demonstrate strategic progress.
+Monthly reviews show strategic progress.
 Quarterly reviews align on goals and justify retainer spend.
-Campaign wrap-ups prove ROI on specific initiatives.
+Campaign wrap-ups prove ROI on specific efforts.

 • Weekly pulse reports